All Episodes

 Take them with water, chew them or mix them into food or drinks.

-Balance of nature supplements are vegan, kosher, and gluten-free.
+Balance of Nature supplements are vegan, kosher and gluten-free.

 There's really no excuse.

-Check the label and you'll see ingredients you can actually pronounce.
+Check the label and you'll see ingredients.

-Experience the original balance of colour, taste, and smell, just as sweet Lady Nature herself intended.
+Experience the original balance of colour, taste and smell, just as Sweet Lady Nature herself intended.

-Sign up with the code Russell, that's two S's and L's.
+Sign up with the code Russell, that's 2S's and L's.

-Go to Balanceofnature.com, sign up as a new preferred customer with the code Russell, and you'll get 35% off your first order, plus a free fiber and spice supplement.
+Go to balanceofnature.com, sign up as a new preferred customer with the code Russell and you'll get 35% off your first order plus a free fiber and spice supplement.

-This of course is only available while stocks like once the stocks last, we're not doing this anymore.
+This of course is only available while stocks like once the stocks last.

 So sign up now.

-That's a lot too for us to uh analyze.
+That's a lot for us to analyse.

-But they're in a sense, as was you said towards the end of your extraordinary encyclopedic answer, was that in a way the conclusion had been established prior to the inquiry.
+But there in a sense, as you said towards the end of your extraordinary encyclopedic answer, was that in a way the conclusion had been established prior to the inquiry and that was we will not cross that line.

-No one's funding clinical trials that conclude that Pfizer can't make profits in this way, or Merck or Moderna can't make profits in this way because why would anybody fund those studies?
+No one's funding clinical trials that conclude that Pfizer can't make profits in this way or Merck or Moderna can't make profits in this way because why would anybody fund those studies?

 Why would anyone fund unprofitable studies?

-Elsewhere in our conversations, we we've had it explained to us, disclose to us, that a kind of warping uh of e even within the realm of pharma and medicine has taken place because of the unique, unique stu uh unique legal status granted to vaccines, it means there's an undue bias because there's indemnity from prosecution if there's any injury from any of their products.
+Elsewhere in our conversations, we've had it explained to us, disclosed to us, that a kind of warping of even within the realm of pharma and medicine has taken place because of the unique legal status granted to vaccines.

 It just makes more sense to make a product from which there can be no legal consequences.

-This is a triple A set of mortgages, these things are reliable.
+This is a AAA set of mortgages.

 But under scrutiny, these are all interwoven institutions that are reliant on the same outcome.

-So whether it's financial crime, which is sort of somewhat by its nature diffuse, or what appears to be a kind of medical crime, in fact, when reading the book, there are points where, you know, because you range between describing very beautifully the manner in which language can be altered in order to make a definition or diagnosis even impossible to render,
+In fact, when reading the book, there are points where, you know, because you range between describing very beautifully the manner in which language can be altered in order to make a definition or diagnosis even impossible to render, in particular, with autism, sort of enjoyable stuff about words, where like we're in the territory of literal absurdism, in fact.

-The fact that, like you said, that what there's uh has emerged is a kind of peculiar new technocracy, no different than if you'd get a if you asked a lot of theologians uh, you know, in a pre-secular society, can you find something in the Bible that's gonna justify us doing this?
+So you're kind of dragged around a little bit emotionally when reading this book into dealing with the personal impact of these decisions, the kind of visible ideology that it demonstrates, the fact that, like you said, that what has emerged is a kind of peculiar new technocracy, no different than if you asked a lot of theologians, you know, in a pre-secular society, can you find something in the Bible that's going to justify us doing this?

-Because we're doing it and we need to justify it using the Bible, and some poor sod in a monastery somewhere might go, I suppose you could use this passage to justify that.
+And some poor sod in a monastery somewhere might go, I suppose you could use this passage to justify that.

-I mean, it would be terrible and unethical, but come back they're already out the door using it to legitimize it.
+I mean, it would be terrible and unethical, but come back.

 Who would continue to use these compounds in these products except unless they were evil?

-So now that we've established that one of the ways they do it is through false verification of information that's financially beneficial to you to them.
+So now that we've established that one of the ways they do it is through false verification of information that's financially beneficial to them, I wonder when compiling this, if you were at times struck with something that seemed unnerving and frightening and difficult to understand.

 This book is downright funny.

-It's absolutely funny at times, and at the same in the same sense it's absolutely enraging.
+And in the same sense, it's absolutely enraging.

 They're saying it point blank.

-One of them says, if we were a company, if we were a group working for Philip Morris, we'd be saying uh tobacco doesn't cause cancer.
+One of them says, if we were a company, if we were a group working for Philip Morris, we'd be saying tobacco doesn't cause cancer.

 Literally says that in one of the things.